About the Congestion Management Process (CMP)

 Status updates and how you can participate now!

 - Happening now!
 FAMPO staff have worked with city and county planners to develop a draft list of transportation projects that are anticipated to receive federal funding through the year 2050.
 This list of transportation projects will be included in the new long-range transportation plan.
 You can view the list here.
 After you review the list, consider sending us your concerns or expression of support.
 Comments can address individual projects, level of funding, or any other related topic.
 Send comments to firstname.lastname@example.org (you can email or text that email address) or call (540) 642-1235.
 The video resource below will show you how to review the project list.
 Comments should be submitted by September 1, 2021, so that all FAMPO advisory committees can review them.
 However, comments will be collected through September 14, 2021.
 All comments will be considered by the FAMPO Policy Committee before they vote on whether to approve the project list.

 - Happening now!
 The public is encouraged to attend committee meetings to learn about the latest work efforts and progress.
-A list of meetings, with instructions on how to join, are listed on our homepage.
+A list of meetings, with instructions on how to join, is listed on our homepage.
 Look under “Join a Virtual Meeting” which is located just below the large homepage picture.
 You can also view the calendar of events to find information on all FAMPO meetings.
 There’s also a calendar at the bottom of this page.
 All committee meetings are open to the public and have time for public comment.
 Topics that you may hear discussed at these meetings include efforts to collect data, project lists, funding sources, and more.
 Note: during committee meetings, you will hear other transportation topics discussed.
 The meeting agenda will highlight when the long-range plan will be discussed.
 Links to meeting agendas are included in the meeting joining instructions.